-In contrast, random phase retrieval~\cite{metzler2017coherent}, where the forward operator is an i.i.d. random matrix, benefits from a rich theoretical foundation.
-Previous studies have established information-theoretic bounds on the reconstruction accuracy as a function of the OR~\cite{mondelli2019fundamental, maillard2020phase}, deriving a perfect recovery threshold at an OR slightly above 2.
-In practice, efficient dedicated algorithms have also been proposed, e.g., Approximate Message Passing \cite{schniter2016vector,metzler2017coherent,maillard2020phase} and spectral methods ~\cite{guizar2008phase,ma2021spectral,luo2019optimal}.
-Although it corresponds to the physical propagation of waves in a complex medium~\cite{popoff2010measuring,metzler2017coherent}, the random model is rarely implemented in practice due to its prohibitively high computational cost.
-The $\mathcal{O}(n^2)$ dense matrix-vector multiplication to evaluate the forward model makes reconstruction intractable in both space and time for high-resolution imaging.
+Meanwhile, random phase retrieval~\cite{metzler2017coherent}, where the forward operator is an i.i.d. random matrix, benefits from a rich theoretical foundation.
+Previous studies have established information-theoretic bounds on the reconstruction accuracy as a function of the OR~\cite{mondelli2019fundamental, maillard2020phase}, deriving a perfect-recovery threshold at an OR slightly above 2.
+In practice, efficient dedicated algorithms have also been proposed, for instance, approximate message passing (AMP) \cite{metzler2017coherent,maillard2020phase,schniter2016vector} and spectral methods ~\cite{guizar2008phase,ma2021spectral,luo2019optimal}.
+Although corresponding to the physical propagation of waves in a complex medium~\cite{metzler2017coherent,popoff2010measuring}, the random model is rarely implemented in practice due to its prohibitively high computational cost.
+The $\mathcal{O}(n^2)$ dense matrix-vector multiplication required to evaluate the forward model makes reconstruction intractable in both space and time for high-resolution imaging.

-Interestingly, many recent examples converge towards the replacement of a dense matrix by a fast linear transform.
-A linear transform of the form $\mathbf{H}\mathbf{D}$ is employed in compressed sensing \cite{oymak2018isometric} and locality-sensitive hashing \cite{ailon2009fast}, corresponding to a subsampled Hadamard transform associated with a random diagonal matrix.
-The Hadamard operation is an efficient structured transform that can be evaluated in $\mathcal{O}(n \log n)$.
-In nonlinear models such as neural networks~\cite{moczulski2016acdc, dong2020reservoir,d2025comparison} or random features \cite{yu2016orthogonal}, a sequence of efficient transforms, e.g., $\mathbf{HDHD}$, is used to emulate dense connections.
-These transforms are natural in optics as they correspond to operations performed by lenses and planar interfaces.
+Interestingly, many recent examples converge toward the replacement of a dense matrix by a fast linear transform.
+A linear transform of the form $\mathbf{H}\mathbf{D}$ is employed in compressed sensing \cite{oymak2018isometric} and locality-sensitive hashing \cite{ailon2009fast}.
+It corresponds to a subsampled Hadamard transform associated with a random diagonal matrix, an efficient structured transform that can be evaluated in $\mathcal{O}(n \log n)$.
+In nonlinear models such as neural networks~\cite{moczulski2016acdc, dong2020reservoir,d2025comparison} or random features \cite{yu2016orthogonal}, a sequence of efficient transforms (e.g., $\mathbf{HDHD}$) is used to emulate dense connections.
+These transforms occur naturally in optics, as they correspond to operations performed by lenses and planar interfaces.
 Moreover, the multiplication by a random diagonal matrix can be implemented with optical diffusers.
-Although having been introduced in lensless imaging~\cite{antipa2017diffusercam, boominathan2020phlatcam, bezzam2025towards}, their applicability to phase imaging has not been investigated yet.
+They have been introduced in lensless imaging~\cite{antipa2017diffusercam, boominathan2020phlatcam, bezzam2025towards}; yet, their applicability to phase imaging has not been investigated.